Cooking a whole smoked chicken on the Traeger grill is a great way to get a tasty dinner on the table with minimal work.

 *This post contains affiliate links.
 As an Amazon affiliate I may earn income from qualifying purchases.*

 The ingredients couldn't be any easier.
-All we need is a whole chicken, a good spice blend or rub, and some butter.
-I found this Traeger rub at Costco.
+All we need is a whole chicken, a good spice blend or dry rub, and some butter.
+I love the flavor from Traeger Rub.
 It's versatile enough to use on beef, chicken, or pork.
+Often times, I will add some Traeger Rub to another spice mixture to turn up the flavor because I love it so much.

 However, I have two other recommendations for the chicken rub.
-Traeger has a Citrus and Black Pepper rub that is just fantastic.
+The Traeger Chicken Rub has a Citrus and Black Pepper rub that is just fantastic.
 I love the bright flavor from the citrus and the slight kick of heat from the black pepper.
+I like this one when I want a brighter tasting smoked whole chicken.

-Lastly, if I was all out of alley favorite rubs, I would make a small batch of my own.
-The basic spices include: salt, brown sugar, granulated garlic, onion powder, smoked paprika, and white powder.
+Lastly, if I was all out of my favorite rubs, I would make a small batch of my own.
+The basic spices include: salt, brown sugar, garlic powder, onion powder, smoked paprika, and black pepper.

 The preparation and dry brine is really what makes this whole smoked chicken recipe a great recipe.
 Set up your work station close to your kitchen sink.
 You'll need: